 As students in engineering, or by their attainments as alumni in the field of engineering;

-Provides leadership development and soft skills training for engineering students and alumni members;
+Provides leadership and professional development training for engineering students and alumni members;

 Check out this short video at a Tau Beta Pi Convention with interviews from TBP members and recruiters.

 He received his bachelor of science in electrical engineering from Iowa State University, where he was chapter president and a founding member of the PrISUm solar car team.
 He also has a master's degree in mechanical engineering and management from MIT.
 His career at General Motors included a variety of manufacturing engineering and coporate strategy/planning positions.
 He retired at the end of 2018.

 Mike is part of a 3-generation ΤΒΠ family, with his father a Sigma Tau member and his two sons members of ΤΒΠ.
 He previosuly served for two years as a District 7 Director and for 24 years as an Engineering Futures Facilitator.
 He has been married to his wife Michelle for 25 years and also has a daughter that is pursuing an engineering degree in college.

 Joan is a graduate of California Polytechnic State University with a B.S. degree in aeronuatical engineering.

 She served as the California Mu Chapter president during her senior year.
 After graduating, she participated in design meetings for the Engineering Futures Program in the late 1980's and facilitated sessions from 1987-98.
 Joan is currently semi-retired after a diverse career, over 30 years, with Honeywell International where she held leadership positions in engineering project, field support & aircraft engine test, business management, program & product management, a joint venture with General Electric, a $1B divestiture transistion, operational & process excellence, six sigma and lean problem solving, business continuity management, global strategic sourcing, customer & product support, global internal consulting and human resources talent management.